revo23/Detection-Engineering-with-Wazuh/README.md

 Wazuh is a security platform that provides unified XDR and EDR protection for endpoints and cloud workloads.
 The solution is composed of a single universal agent and three central components: the Wazuh server, the Wazuh indexer, and the Wazuh dashboard.

 - Install manager and agents
-- Create custom rules for cipher.exe and DeerStealer infostealer
+- Create custom rules for cipher.exe (ransomware LotL) and DeerStealer infostealer
 - Invoke AtomicRedTeam MITRE ATT&CK techniques and view alerts
 - Detecting and removing malware automatically using VirusTotal integration